nemanjam/nextjs-prisma-boilerplate/docs/error-handling.md

 }
 ```

-- deasn't work with node in production, don't use it, use relative path in server
+- doesn't work with node in production, don't use it, use relative path in server